Raiden1233/Discord-Http-requests/README.md

 # Discord-Http-requests
 > A python script to send and recieve dms.
-If you can want you can modify and do whatever you like with it bcs it can do much more than that.
+If you want you can modify and do whatever you like with it bcs it can do much more than that.

 > [!IMPORTANT]